 Placement Tests offered at UNC:

 The Math Department also offers an ALEKS placement test for Algebra and Precalculus each semester on the last business day before classes begin.
-This test is intended for students who do not already have placement scores via the ACT or SAT Math Subject Test.
+This test is intended for students who do not already have placement scores via the ACT or SAT Math Subject Test, but any student may take it.
+For 2021, we hope to offer ALEKS on a regular basis with online proctoring starting in May.
+Details will be posted in early April.

 For course-specific placement questions not answered here, contact Dr. Linda Green, firstname.lastname@example.org